White ethnic: History

+The election of John F. Kennedy, in 1960, was the first time that a white ethnic (Irish Catholic) was elected President of the United States.
+However, it was not the first time that a white ethnic was nominated for the presidency: Al Smith, also Irish Catholic, was the first to be nominated for president on a major party ticket, in 1928.
+Spiro Agnew, a Greek-American, was the first white ethnic elected vice president, in 1968.

+Since Kennedy, white ethnics have become more common on major party tickets.
+Eight Catholics have been vice presidential candidates.
+The Republicans were William Miller (1964), Paul Ryan (2012), and JD Vance (2024).
+Vance was elected, a convert to Catholicism who describes his descent as Scots-Irish.
+The Democrats were Ed Muskie (1968), Sargent Shriver (1972), Geraldine Ferraro (1984), Joe Biden (2008 and 2012), and Tim Kaine (2016).
+Biden was elected both times, becoming the first Roman Catholic and non-Protestant vice president.
+Biden would later be elected president in 2020.

+In 1964, Barry Goldwater became the first major party presidential candidate of Jewish heritage.
+Had he been elected in 1988, Michael Dukakis would have been the first Greek-American and first Eastern Orthodox Christian president.
+Joe Lieberman was the first Jewish person to be nominated for vice-president on a major party ticket, in 2000.

 Urban politics

 White ethnic ward heelers dominated the Democratic political machines of America's major cities throughout the first half of the 20th century.
 The ward heelers were often Irish Catholics in close alliance with those of other ethnicities, such as Ashkenazi Jews and Italians in New York City and Polish-Americans and other Eastern Europeans in Chicago.
 In New York City, Tammany Hall was the dominant political machine that controlled political patronage positions and nominations, and figures like Carmine DeSapio were powerful kingmakers on a national level.
 However, many left the Democratic Party as it has moved leftward since the late 1960s, and they became a key component of the socially conservative Reagan Democrats during the 1980s.

 With increased suburbanization and the continued assimilation of white ethnics and their subsequent replacement by newer immigrant groups, many of the remaining white ethnics have lost much of their political power in urban politics in the early 21st century.